-On August 10, Brazilian authorities completed the search for 62 bodies in the passenger plane crash in Vinhedo city, Sao Paulo state.
+On August 10, Brazilian authorities completed the search for 62 bodies following the passenger plane crash in Vinhedo, Sao Paulo state.

 ![]() |

-Sao Paulo authorities said a total of 62 bodies, including 34 men and 28 women, had been found and taken to hospitals for identification before being handed over to their families.
-Vinhedo Mayor Dario Pacheco said the bodies of the pilot and co-pilot had been identified by fingerprints.
+Sao Paulo authorities said a total of 62 bodies, including 34 men and 28 women, have been found and taken to hospitals for identification before being handed over to their families.
+According to Vinhedo Mayor Dario Pacheco, the bodies of the captain and co-pilot have been identified through fingerprints.

-Earlier, Maycon Cristo, a spokesman for the local fire department, told journalists in Vinhedo that a winch was used to remove parts of the plane from the ground.
+Earlier, Maycon Cristo, a spokesman for the local fire department, told reporters in Vinhedo that a winch had been used to lift parts of the plane off the ground.

-The ATR 72 twin-engine turboprop aircraft operated by local airline Voepass was en route to Sao Paulo's Guarulhos International Airport with 58 passengers and four crew members when it crashed in the city of Vinhedo.
-Voepass initially said the plane was carrying 57 passengers and four crew members, but later confirmed there was one additional passenger on board.
-All 62 people on board were killed, but no one on the ground was injured.
+A twin-engine turboprop ATR 72 aircraft belonging to the local airline Voepass crashed in Vinhedo while en route to Sao Paulo International Airport in Guarulhos with 58 passengers and four crew members.
+Initially, Voepass stated the plane was carrying 57 passengers and four crew members, but later confirmed one additional passenger was on board.
+All 62 people on board perished, but no one on the ground was injured.

-The accident occurred at 1:30 p.m. local time on August 9.
-Video shared on social media showed the plane losing balance, crashing into a residential area and bursting into flames.
-Brazilian aviation authorities announced that they had found the plane's intact black box and experts from the Brazilian Center for Investigation and Prevention of Air Accidents (CENIPA) were analyzing the two black boxes.
+The accident occurred at 1:30 PM local time on August 9th.
+Videos shared on social media show the plane losing balance, crashing into a residential area, and bursting into flames.
+Brazilian aviation authorities announced that the aircraft's intact black boxes have been recovered, and experts from the Brazilian Center for Investigation and Prevention of Air Accidents (CENIPA) are analyzing the two black boxes.
 A preliminary report on the incident is expected to be released within the next 30 days.

 Source: https://baoquocte.vn/doi-cuu-ho-tim-thay-thi-the-cua-tat-ca-62-hanh-khach-trong-vu-tai-nan-may-bay-o-brazil-282190.html